Luangwa Safari House

 Luangwa Safari House is a stunning private house situated on private land.
 The house is owned and run by Robin Pope Safaris who were among the first to operate safaris in this area.
 The superstructure of the house is made up of 25 ancient leadwood trees, with an imposing entrance faced with local stone.
 The house comprises four large ensuite bedrooms, a substantial dining/sitting area, and a private pool.

 The views from the house are awe-inspiring, as it is built on the edge of a seasonal lagoon, with a backdrop of the Chindeni Hills.
 From the terrace, a magnificent raised walkway leads to a wooden deck surrounding a small group of huge ebony trees in the middle of the lagoon.
 There is a large leather sofa, a hanging chair and a dining table and chairs for al fresco meals.
 The waterhole is nearby, and if you sit quietly, you may see families of elephants coming to bathe.
+There is even a sunken hide for incredible photographic opportunities at the waterhole.

 All activities are exclusive to the house guests.
 Your private chef and house manager will discuss daily menus and activities to suit all ages and preferences.